ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 #### **GetActionClass**

-It gets action class that the agent of specified class interpreters.
+It gets action class that the agent of specified class performs.
 If the abstract sc-agent for this agent class does not have an action class, then method will throw `utils::ExceptionInvalidState`.

 ```cpp
 // File my_agent.cpp